 With R/C still at peak popularity in 1988, Tandy/Radio Shack filled their stores with a range of off-road vehicles, and one of the very best was the Red Arrow Buggy.

-And since 2016 actually marks the 30th Anniversary of the release of the Jet Hopper worldwide, this seemed like the perfect excuse for one more article about this legendary R/C toy.
-So let’s enjoy some memories of the Jet Hopper as it was “Down Under”, here in Australia…
+2016 marks the 30th Anniversary of the release of the Jet Hopper worldwide.
+Let’s enjoy some memories of the Jet Hopper as it was “Down Under”, in Australia.

 The Turbo Panther was Nikko’s perfect little R/C buggy for 1986 – probably the peak year of the R/C buggy craze, when they were among the hottest toys in the world.